ReHoss/rehoss.github.io/_drafts/machine_learning_scientist_guide.md

 ## Teaching
 - Prepare your lectures in advance
-- Make your own website

-- Store your bibliography and construct your OWN library
-- Use Zotero or similar tools to construct this library
+- Use your website to share materials
-- Personal XP: